ENSpunks/LLC/Introduction.md

 TOKENIZATION LLC, is a Delaware Series Limited Liability Company.

-TOKENIZATION LLC is proposing the LLC Oracle, described below, that provides  proof of legal personhood and a database of composable legal, or governance, documentation for "minting", owning and managing Delaware LLCs with ENS.
+The LLC Oracle, described below, collectively creates proof of legal personhood and a framework for composable legal, or governance, documentation for "minting", owning and managing Delaware LLCs with ENS.

 ### 🔮 LLC ORACLE

-The LLC Oracle is a legal framework that legally binds protected series under TOKENIZATION LLC to the ENS technical framework, currently made up of the following documentation:
+The LLC Oracle is a composable legal, or governance, framework that validates "legal proof of personhood" with the TOKENIZATION LLC and binds protected series under TOKENIZATION LLC to ENS names.

+tokenizationllc.eth subdomains will be the first subdomains

 📜 [TOKENIZATION LLC Delaware Certificate of Formation](https://app.gitbook.com/o/5sILrDG3w9P85m7OxFV6/s/P3gf3PMEX82mpp0NcN7r/delaware-certificate-of-formation)